-Iran’s economy minister impeached amid rising inflation, falling currency
+Iran’s economy minister impeached as inflation rises, currency falls

-Hemmati was removed from office after 182 out of 273 lawmakers voted against him.
+Abdolnaser Hemmati removed from office after 182 of 273 lawmakers vote against him amid widespread public discontent due to rising cost of living.

-Iran’s economy minister has been impeached after the parliament voted to dismiss him from office amid rising inflation and a falling currency.
+Iran’s economy minister has been impeached after parliament voted to dismiss him amid rising inflation and a falling currency.

-Abdolnasser Hemmati was removed from office after 182 out of 273 lawmakers voted against him, conservative parliament speaker Mohammad Bagher Ghalibaf announced on Sunday, just six months after moderate President Masoud Pezeshkian’s government took office.
+Abdolnaser Hemmati was removed from office after 182 of 273 lawmakers voted against him, conservative parliament Speaker Mohammad Bagher Ghalibaf announced on Sunday, just six months after moderate President Masoud Pezeshkian’s government took office.

 Recommended Storieslist of 3 items